Small Business Economics

-Small Business Economics is a peer-reviewed academic journal published by Springer Science+Business Media covering research into entrepreneurship from different disciplines, including economics, finance, management, psychology, and sociology.
-The editors-in-chief are Z.J.
-Acs (George Mason University) and D.B.
-Audretsch (Indiana University Bloomington).
+Small Business Economics is a peer-reviewed academic journal published by Springer Nature, covering research into all aspects of entrepreneurship from different disciplines, including economics, finance, management, psychology, and sociology.
+The editors-in-chief are D.B.
+Audretsch (Indiana University Bloomington) and Donald Siegel (Arizona State University).
+The editorial office of Small Business Economics is located at the Johnson Center for Entrepreneurship & Innovation, Kelley School of Business, Indiana University.
+It is one of the highest-ranked journals in entrepreneurship and innovation research worldwide.

 Abstracting and indexing

 The journal is abstracted and indexed in: